Troubleshooting Push Notifications

 Push notifications are crucial for keeping your app users engaged and informed.
 If you're facing issues with push notifications, follow these steps to troubleshoot and resolve the problem.
-Do not skip any steps.
+Do not skip any steps or the final note.
 We have covered all scenarios, common mistakes, and even provided you with scripts to bypass mesibo and send push directly.

 Step 1: Verify Firebase and Apple Push Credentials